dsgelab/Somatic_Mutations/README.md

-# Detecting somatic mutations in FinnGen using MoChA
+# Detecting somatic mutations in FinnGen participants using MoChA

-##
+## Shell_Affymetrix_test_sample
-Detecting mCA for hundards of FinnGen test samples using shell scripts in GCP VM instance
+Detecting mCA for hundards of FinnGen test samples using shell scripts in GCP VM instance.

-## Cromwell_Affymetrix_FinnGen_sample/
+## Cromwell_Affymetrix_FinnGen_sample
-Detecting mCA for FinnGen participants using GCP cromwell server
+Detecting mCA for FinnGen participants using GCP cromwell server.